-"I Hope" comes from movement 6 of "Tuvayhun - Beatitudes for a Wounded World".
-In this piece, the singers are invited to speak their self-written one-sentences prayer/hope for our world and our future.
-See performance notes.
+"I Hope" is from "Tuvayhun - Beatitudes for a Wounded World".
+In this piece, the singers are invited to speak their self-written one-sentence prayer/hope for our world and our future.

 - Voices: SATB or SSAA with narration